 Common terms and phrases

-action adequate administration agents allergy alveolar nerve block amide anesthesia anesthetic solution applied approximately aspiration associated blood levels body bone branches buccal cartridge cause Chapter clinical concentration containing decreased Dent dental dentistry deposit depth develop direct dose drug duration effective emergency epinephrine ester foramen greater heart immediately incisive increased indicated inferior alveolar nerve infiltration injection insertion lead less lidocaine local anesthetic lower mandibular maxillary maximum membrane mepivacaine minimize minutes molar muscle needle nerve block normal occur oral overdose pain control palatal palatine patient periodontal placed position possible posterior potential present pressure prilocaine prior procaine procedures produce pulpal Question reactions recommended region reported response result risk short side significant signs sodium soft tissue Step success superior symptoms syringe technique teeth thetic tion tooth topical anesthetic treatment usually vasoconstrictor volume
+action adequate administration agents allergy alveolar nerve block amide anesthesia anesthetic solution applied approximately aspiration associated blood levels body bone branches buccal cartridge cause Chapter clinical concentration containing decreased Dent dental dentistry deposit depth develop direct dose drug duration effective epinephrine ester foramen greater heart immediately incisive increased indicated inferior alveolar nerve infiltration injection insertion lead less lidocaine local anesthetic lower mandibular maxillary maximum membrane mepivacaine minimize minutes molar muscle needle nerve block normal occur oral overdose pain control palatal palatine patient periodontal placed position possible posterior potential present pressure prilocaine prior procaine procedures produce pulpal Question reactions recommended region reported response result risk short side significant signs sodium soft tissue Step success superior symptoms syringe Table technique teeth thetic tion tooth topical anesthetic treatment usually vasoconstrictor volume